The Arts Council produces its own programming and works in partnership with other nonprofits to connect creative content to our community.

 An annual juried summer art showcase in Oakley to build support for local artists and cultivate collectors who live on the Eastern side of Summit County.
-The 2018 Summit Arts Showcase will happen on Friday, July 13 and Saturday, July, 14.
-Mark your calendars!
+Stay tuned for 2019 dates.

 COUNTY FAIR FINE ARTS EXHIBIT

 A three day exhibit that gives locals the chance to share their paintings and photographs with the community as part of the County Fair in Coalville.
-This year the Fine Arts tent will be open from Thursday, August 9 through Saturday, August 11.
+Stay tuned for 2019 dates.

 MONSTER DRAWING RALLY